ArttuYlikotila/push-the-button-game/README.md

 TBD

 ## Game rules and logic
-A very simple game that is played in a web browser by pushing a button.
+This simple game is played in a web browser by pushing a button.
 Pushing the button costs always one credit.
 Player has a chance to get a reward of extra credits when they push the button.
 Players start with 20 credits.
 If a player runs out of credits, the game is over and the